g-otn/GameServerEC2Discord/README.md

 5. Set the game's available storage using `data_volume_size` and backup frequency and retetion using the `data_volume_snapshot_*` variables.
    - If your volume is too big and/or the game data changes too much between snapshots (e.g big save files are compressed each time), consider lowering snapshot retention.
 Check AWS pricing calculator.
    - If the Docker image you're going to use is too big (more than a couple of GBs), you may need to increase the root volume size.
-6. Configure the Docker Compose file which will be used within the instance by setting up at least the `compose_services` variable.
+6. Configure the Docker Compose file which will be used within the instance by setting up at least the `compose_game_elements` variable:
-   - Create a service with the name `main`
+   - Image: Set the game's docker image/tag
-   - Networking: Define the container `ports` to match `main_port` and `sg_ingress_rules`.
+   - Networking: Define the container `ports` to match `main_port` and `sg_ingress_rules`
    - Storage: Define a volume matching `data_mount_path`, which is based from lowercase value of `custom_game_name` (e.g `/srv/customgame`, See [server/main.tf](server/main.tf)).
    - Environment: Fill in environment variables required by your image.